-Guidelines related to all aspects of the grievance procedures should be obtained from the Faculty Senate Office or the Faculty Senate web site (http://www.lib.Clemson.edu/fs/) prior to filing any grievance.
-Once each academic year the Chair of the Faculty Senate Advisory Committee and the Chair of the Grievance Board will give to the Faculty Senate a summary report concerning grievance activities with respect to Faculty Grievance Procedures I and II, respectively.
-The full texts of both grievance procedures follow.
+Guidelines related to all aspects of the grievance procedure may be obtained from the Faculty Senate Office or the Faculty Senate web site (www.lib.Clemson.edu/fs) prior to filing any grievance.
+A descriptive flow chart in Appendix J explains the sequence and time frame for the various steps in the grievance process.
+Weekdays, for purposes of the grievance process, are defined as Monday-Friday, excepting University holidays.

-C. Ombudsman for Faculty, Postdoctoral Fellows, and Graduate Students
+B. Assistance in dealing with complaints: Ombudsman for Faculty, Postdoctoral Fellows, and Graduate Students